Campfire Peach Crisp

 Please on top of the grate over the campfire.
 Should be on a hot spot over the campfire but not active flames touching the pan.

-Cook for about 15 to 25 minutes, depending on your heat.
-Be careful to not burn the dessert.
+Cook for 15 to 25 minutes, depending on your heat.
+Be careful not to burn the dessert.

 Carefully remove from the fire, peel off the foil, and eat